duxingyi-charles/academic-kickstart/content/authors/admin/_index.md

 I earned my master's degree from Tsinghua University in 2018.
 There, I worked on remeshing with [Prof. Hui Zhang](http://www.thss.tsinghua.edu.cn/publish/soften/3131/2010/20101219172208224374333/20101219172208224374333_.html) and [Prof. Dong-Ming Yan](https://sites.google.com/site/yandongming/).
 I finished my undergraduate study in 2015 from Tsinghua University with a major in Material Science and a minor degree in Computer Science.

-Recently, I have been collaborating with [Adobe Research](https://research.adobe.com/) on a project about injective mapping and we have a [paper]({{<ref "publication/Lifting-Simplices-to-Find-Injectivity/index.md">}}) accepted to Siggraph 2020.
+Recently, I have been collaborating with [Adobe Research](https://research.adobe.com/) on a project about injective mapping and we have a [paper]({{<ref "publication/Lifting-Simplices-to-Find-Injectivity/index.md">}}) accepted by Siggraph 2020.